 6. Optimize Your Website for Engagement

-Having a beautiful website design has been a dental website marketing staple since the beginning of the Internet.
+Beautiful website design has been a dental marketing services staple since the beginning of the Internet.
 But website design is way more than a beauty contest.
 When you focus solely on aesthetics, you miss a key trend – that is, that users view their computer (or mobile) screens far differently than they used to.